Religion in Vietnam: Statistics controversy

 Government statistics of the religion in Vietnam are counts of members of religious organization recognized by the government.
 Hence, this does not include people practicing folk religion, which is not recognized by government.
 Also, many people practice religion such as Buddhism without taking any membership of specific government organization.
 Official statistics from the 2019 census, also not categorizing folk religion, indicate that Catholicism is the largest (organized) religion in Vietnam, surpassing Buddhism.
-While some other surveys reported 45–50 million Buddhist living in Vietnam, the government statistics count 6.8 million.
-The Buddhist Sangha of Vietnam, however, does not reports official statistics on its adherents.
+While some other surveys reported 45–50 million Buddhist living in Vietnam, the government statistics counted 6.8 million.
+The Buddhist Sangha of Vietnam, however, does not report official statistics on its adherents.
 The great gaps in statistics on the number of Buddhist adherents is due to disagreement on the very criteria of what constitute a Buddhist.

 Folk religions

 Sóc Temple in Sóc Sơn, Hanoi.
 Place to worship Thánh Gióng.

 A đình or Vietnamese communal temple in Tây Đằng, Hanoi.

 Scholars such as Toan Ánh (Tín ngưỡng Việt Nam 1991) have listed a resurgence in traditional belief in many local, village-level, spirits.